kaby76/Antlr4BuildTasks/Readme.md

 * Install Java.
 You need to use Java version 11 or newer because the tool requires it.
 * Download the Antlr4 Tool .jar from the download area.
-* Run the tool on you grammar.
-Many manually run the tool, but there are plenty of questions about how to do that because it is different over the OS you are running.
-If you modify the grammar, but forget to regenerate the parser and lexer, you end up with a version skew.
+* Run the tool on your grammar.
 * For C#, you need to set up a `<PackageReference>` for the runtime Antlr4.Runtime.Standard.

-If you are not careful, you may generate the parser and lexer with a different version of the tool from the runtime.
+There are plenty of ways to screw this up.
+The Antlr Tool works differently across OSes.
+You can end up with version skews between tool and runtime, between lexer and parser.
+You may use the wrong version of Java on the Tool.

 Harwell's excellent [Antlr4cs](https://github.com/tunnelvisionlabs/antlr4cs),
 was published in NuGet to simplify the build of C# Antlr programs.
 It was